verlok/vanilla-lazyload/README.md

 ### Include LazyLoad in your project

-The latest, recommended version of LazyLoad is **11.0.2**.
-Which leverages the power and speed of the browser's **IntersectionObserver** API.
+The latest, recommended version of LazyLoad is **11.0.2**, which leverages the power and speed of the browser's **IntersectionObserver** API.

 #### IntersectionObserver: to polyfill or not to polyfill?